(Believed You Were) Lucky

-"(Believed You Were) Lucky" is a song by American band 'Til Tuesday, which was released in 1988 as the lead single from their third and final studio album Everything's Different Now.
+"(Believed You Were) Lucky" is a song by American band 'Til Tuesday, released in 1988 as the lead single from their third and final studio album, Everything's Different Now.
 The song was written by Aimee Mann (music, lyrics) and Jules Shear (music), and produced by Rhett Davies. "(Believed You Were) Lucky" peaked at No. 95 on the US Billboard Hot 100.

+The single version of the song, which is also used on the video, is different to the album version, replacing the final profane chorus with a non-profane version.

 Background

 "(Believed You Were) Lucky" was one of a number of songs on Everything's Different Now which was inspired by Mann and Shear's failed relationship.
 Mann told Steve Morse of The Boston Globe in 1988, "It was a really amazing relationship.
 I thought it was very healthy to stay together, but Jules just couldn't make up his mind."

 Music video

 The song's music video was directed by Peter Wallach and produced by Michael Faerman and Wallach.
 In a 2018 interview with Stereogum, Mann criticized the video for being "super dumb".
 She added, "It was supposed to look like the Twilight Zone opening.
 I think that was the concept."